killtheliterate/observable-socket/README.md

 /**
  * We can send messages before we subscribe.
 Messages will be queued until you
- * subscribe to the `echoSocket.signal` then they will be sent in order.
+ * subscribe to the `echoSocket.observable` then they will be sent in order.
  */
 echoSocket.send('hi!')